-Debt Counsellors such as Debtline have an important role to play in detecting and dealing with reckless agreements.
-Section 86(6) expressly states that a consumer can apply to a Debt Counsellor for a declaration of reckless lending.
+Credit Law Specialists such as VDL Attorneys are important in detecting and dealing with reckless agreements.
+Section 86(6) states that a consumer can apply to a Debt Counsellor for a declaration of reckless lending.
 Section 85 allows a Magistrate to refer a matter to a Debt Counsellor for investigation regarding reckless lending.

 Alternatively, the court may suspend the agreement.
 This means you don’t have to repay the credit for the duration of the suspension – essentially, a payment holiday.
-During that time, the credit provider may not charge you fees or interest.
-When the suspension is lifted, all of your and your credit providers’ rights and obligations are revived.
+The credit provider may not charge you fees or interest during that time.
+All your and your credit providers’ rights and obligations are revived when the suspension is lifted.

-At Debtline, our expert counsellors will do the investigation for reckless lending on your behalf.
-If you feel that you have fallen victim to reckless lending, contact us today so we can help you assess whether you qualify to apply for a declaration of reckless lending and can help you secure a more financially friendly future.
+If you feel that you have fallen victim to reckless lending, contact VDL Attorneys so they can help you assess whether you qualify to apply for a declaration of reckless lending and can help you secure a better debt repayment schedule.